Dubai chocolate cake made with moist chocolate layers, whipped ganache, pistachio filling, and crispy kataifi.

 Recipe Questions

-Yes!
-You can bake the cake layers and prepare the ganache the day before.
-Assemble the cake and let it chill before serving.
+Yes, bake the cake layers and prepare the ganache one day ahead.

 Print